-S. Kharkovsky et al., "Millimeter Wave Detection of Localized Anomalies in the Space Shuttle External Fuel Tank Insulating Foam and Acreage Heat Tiles," Proceedings of the IEEE Instrumentation and Measurement Technology Conference, 2005, Institute of Electrical and Electronics Engineers (IEEE), Jan 2005.
+S. Kharkovsky et al., "Millimeter Wave Detection of Localized Anomalies in the Space Shuttle External Fuel Tank Insulating Foam and Acreage Heat Tiles," Proceedings of the IEEE Instrumentation and Measurement Technology Conference (2005, Ottawa, Ontario), Institute of Electrical and Electronics Engineers (IEEE), May 2005.

 Electrical and Computer Engineering

 External Tank; Far-Field; Heat Tiles; Insulating Foam; Millimeter Waves; Near-Field; Nondestructive Testing; Space Shuttle

 International Standard Serial Number (ISSN)

 © 2005 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.

 01 May 2005